Information alert

 • Shortness of breath or difficulties with breathing.

 If you develop an infection, you will have to be admitted to hospital.
-This applies even if you started your transplant in the Ambulatory Care Unit (see the section on this page about the Ambulatory Care Unit).
+This applies even if you started your transplant in the Ambulatory Care Unit (see the section below on the Ambulatory Care Unit).
 You will receive intravenous antibiotics until your symptoms clear and/or until your immune system begins to recover.
 This can last from a few days to a week or two.

 If you are a smoker, we strongly advise that you stop before your transplant.
 If you need help with giving up smoking, please contact your CNS or GP.